wang-nancy/4-leg-bot/README.md

 ## A note on material and mass

-The model is currently plain carbon steel, which is dense — at real scale the assembly comes out heavy for legs this slender.
+The model is currently plain carbon steel, which is dense.
+At real scale the assembly comes out heavy for legs this slender.
 For an actual build, a lighter material (aluminum or a printed polymer) would cut the mass dramatically while keeping the geometry; steel is fine as the baseline CAD material but isn't the practical build choice.